Course leader: Birgitte Olrik Schlemmer

 Status: Course is open for application

-Aim: This course is intended for academic researchers, who are about to conduct or are actively involved in a Clinical Trial with a Medicinal product.
-Focus will be on the practical aspects on how to comply with the principles of Good Clinical Practice (GCP) and requirements in the national regulations for these types of trials.
+Aim: This course is intended for academic researchers in Denmark, who are about to conduct or are actively involved in a Clinical Trial with a Medicinal product.
+Focus will be on the practical aspects on how to comply with the principles of Good Clinical Practice (GCP) and requirements in the national regulations in Denmark for these types of trials.

 - Explain and implement the legal, regulatory and good practice framework – The principles of GCP, national regulations, application to the authorities